biowpn/bioweapon/_posts/2025-05-13-improve-diagnostics-with-std-stacktrace.md

 main()
 ```

-This contrived program always throws an exception.
-Importantly, when it does, the stacktrace is printed:
+When the above program is executed:

 ```
 $ python main.py